Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Dual Representations of RSOS

-The first and third lines follow by the previous lemma, while the second line follows by the symmetry: every pyramid under the time reversal creates a reverse pyramid of the same height. \end{proof}
+The first and third lines follow by the previous lemma, while the second line follows by the symmetry: every pyramid under the time reversal creates a dual pyramid of the same height. \end{proof}